chuan-su/notes/src/aws/misc.md

 - **Standard Reserved Instance**, enables modify AZ, scope, networking type and instance size.
 - **Convertable Reserved Instance**, enables modify instance family, operating system and tenancy.

+You can also go to the AWS Reserved Instance Marketplace and sell the Reserved instances.

+### Scheduled Reserved Instance

 ## Spot Instance

 Spot Instance runs whenever capacity is available and the maximum price per hour for your request exceeds the Spot price.